-Citing sources is one of my main concerns, but I don’t like reading a book when citations keep getting in the way.
+Citing sources is one of my main concerns.
+However, I don’t like reading a book when citations keep getting in the way.
 My solution is to make them discreetly.
-When you see a faint superscript number 1 clicking it will take you to an “endnote” at the bottom of the page, with a reference to my source.
-When you see a big bold number 1 hover over it to make a “footnote” appear, an interesting side comment.
+When you see a faint superscript number, 2 clicking it will take you to an “endnote” at the bottom of the page, with a reference to my source.
+When you see a big bold number, 1 hover over it to make a “footnote” appear, an interesting side comment.
 Hovering over a lightly highlighted word will open up a glossary entry.
 To search for any word throughout the site, return to this “Welcome” page and enter it in the search bar at lower left.

-Scroll back up to the menu bar to get started!
+Enough about me!
+Scroll back up to the menu bar to get started.
 I’d recommend reading the Front Matter page first.
 This website is mobile-friendly, but for the best presentation of all the images, I would recommend viewing it on a tablet or full-sized monitor.

 Background image: Stockli, Simmons, et al, public domain, attributions here.